decatur/formchen/README.md

 Edits on the original object are emitted as standard [JSON Patch](https://tools.ietf.org/html/rfc6902), which can be directly passed to the back end.

-Formchen is written in plain EcmaScript 2017 modules and can be directly imported as such with any modern browser.
+Formchen is written in plain EcmaScript 2022 modules and can be directly imported as such with any modern browser.

 # Testing

-Both pages https://decatur.github.io/formchen/index.html and https://decatur.github.io/formchen/test/testrunner.html should load without errors or warnings in the javascript console.
+Both [demo page](https://decatur.github.io/formchen/index.html) and [test page](https://decatur.github.io/formchen/test/testrunner.html) should load without errors or warnings in the javascript console.

 Check both pages with
 1. different browsers
 2. different locales/languages

-Check https://decatur.github.io/formchen/index.html with both light and dark mode.
+Check [demo page](https://decatur.github.io/formchen/index.html) with both light and dark mode.

 # Local Deployment

 ```
-python -m demo_server 8081
+export PYTHONPATH=demo; python -m py_server 8081 $(pwd)
+# or
+node demo/js_server/server.js 8081 $(pwd)
 ```

 ```